 Worship and Learning

-Wooden Cross worship services are 9:00 AM and 11:00 AM.
-Between services at 10:10 AM, folks are invited to participate in Faith Enrichment: “C3”—Coffee, Conversation, and Companions.
+Wooden Cross worship services are 9:30 AM.
+After services at 10:30 AM, folks are invited for fellowship and faith formation.

 Adults are welcome to grab a cup of coffee or tea and join Pastor Eric as he plants seeds for conversation.
 Themes this year will include experiencing varieties of prayer, examining Christmas in a materialistic world, exploring what discipleship looks like, and re-discovering Jesus.
 While our time together on Sunday mornings will be short, we expect that this time of sharing will be rich.
 Our hope is that you will feel emboldened in your faith journey, and find companions for that journey.